ethereum/consensus-specs/specs/altair/fork.md

 ## Introduction

-This document describes the process of the first upgrade of Ethereum 2.0: the Altair hardfork, introducing Light Client support.
+This document describes the process of the first upgrade of Ethereum 2.0: the Altair hard fork, introducing light client support and other improvements.

 ## Configuration